ABOUT GOLDENDOODLES

 Living Situation best suited for breed

-The Goldendoodle requires a moderate amount of exercise and their coats are low eminence and low to non shedding.
+The Goldendoodle requires a moderate amount of exercise and they don't shed fur all over your house and clothing.
 Daily walks would be much appreciated though if you don't have the time to get out or it's pouring rain they certainly won't be bouncing off the walls.
 They would be happy playing ball in the living room or working on some obedience commands.
 The exuberance of the Golden Retriever is calmed down by the mellowness of the Poodle.
 They also mature faster than a Golden Retriever.
 They can live in a small city apartment or on a farm.
 They are a social dog that's content wherever it might live as long as they knows their human is there with with or coming home soon!

 Life Expectancy About 15 years